Exchange Settlement Account System (ESAS) access review

 About the first consultation

-Last year as part of the same review we consulted on a new risk assessment framework proposed to evaluate applications to open an ESAS account with us and consider eligibility changes.
+In 2023, we consulted on a new risk assessment framework proposed to evaluate applications to open an ESAS account with us and consider eligibility changes.

 We asked for feedback on the ESAS access Risk Assessment Framework (RAF) proposed to form part of our revised ESAS access policy and criteria.

 An important part of how we apply the access policy is assessing risks that may be introduced into the system by the ESAS applicant.
 We would use the RAF to evaluate the risks that an ESAS applicant may pose to the system if they were accepted to become an account holder.
-The draft framework considers CPMI-IOSCO's Principles for Financial Market Infrastructure (PFMI) in capturing the risks relevant for a systemically important payment system such as ESAS.
+The draft framework considered CPMI-IOSCO's Principles for Financial Market Infrastructure (PFMI) in capturing the risks relevant for a systemically important payment system such as ESAS.

 Download the first consultation paper (PDF, 890 KB)